 Cosmological structure formation in the multiverse

-COSFORM is an Advanced Grant from the European Research Council (number 670193), which is intended to run for 5 years from October 2015.
+COSFORM is an Advanced Grant from the European Research Council (number 670193), which will run for 6 years from October 2015 to October 2021.

 The programme of research in the COSFORM grant is directed at the outstanding puzzle of modern cosmology: the strangely small non-zero value of the vacuum density, which is observed to be at least 60 powers of 10 smaller than the expected zero-point contribution of quantum fields.
 This puzzle can be approached in three ways: (1) Evolution; (2) Revision of gravity; (3) Observer selection in the multiverse.
 The first two of these can be addressed by ongoing and future large galaxy surveys.
 Part of the research programme is directed at new ways of assuring robust measurements from these surveys of the effective equation of state of dark energy and the growth rate of density fluctuations.
 But so far such tests show no deviation from standard gravity and a cosmological constant, Lambda.
 In any case, even some form of dynamical dark energy could be supplemented by the zero-point energy density of the vacuum, so the Lambda 'scale problem' remains.